Here are some interesting facts about rabbits in Australia

 - After destroying two million acres of Victoria’s floral lands, they crossed the states of New South Wales, South Australia, and Queensland.
 By 1890, rabbits were spotted even in Western Australia.

 - Actively competing with domestic livestock, rabbits can alter pasture composition by selectively grazing on more palatable and nutritious plants.
-Seven to ten rabbits eat the equivalent of one adult sheep, and, during drought periods, rabbits can totally strip a landscape bare leaving no food for sheep, cattle or native animals.
+During droughts, seven to ten rabbits consume as much as one adult sheep.
+They can strip landscapes bare, leaving no food for other animals.

-- In 1901 the Western Australian Government started building the first Rabbit Proof Fence, it was finished in 1907 and at about 1,830 kilometers it was the longest Rabbit fence built.
+- In 1901, the Western Australian Government initiated the construction of the first Rabbit Proof Fence, and it completed the fence in 1907.
+It became the longest Rabbit fence ever built, spanning approximately 1,830 kilometers.

-- In 1902, before the first fence was even finished, they had made their way past it, west of the fence.
+- In 1902, before completing the first fence, they had already made their way past it, west of the fence.

-- Two more fences were built; the 2nd fence further west was started in 1905.
+- They built two more fences; they started the 2nd fence further west in 1905.

 - By 1991 the population had recovered to about 200-300 million due to genetic resistance.